sudarasachindana/vdev-20211114/README.md

 ```
 1- constants - All the application level constants are defined in this directory with-in their respective files.
 This directory contains the constants for `theme`, `dimentions`, `api endpoints`, `preferences` and `strings`.
 2- data - Contains the data layer of your project, includes directories for local, network and shared pref/cache.
-3- models/ – contains all the plain data models.
+3- models – Contains all the plain data models.
 4- stores - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
 5- screens — Contains all the ui of your project, contains sub directory for each screen.
 6- util — Contains the utilities/common functions of your application.